 10 p.m.
 Bedtime!

 It’s a busy day for them – and for me.
 I want them to have an active lifestyle because it keeps them healthy and shows them that type 1 diabetes does not slow them down or stop them from doing anything else that someone their age can do.

 Amy Crespi poses above with her children, Maya, Ezra, Joey and Adrianna, in Dr. Frederick Banting’s room at Banting House).

 Andrew Cairns is a freelance writer who graduated from the public relations program at Seneca College in Toronto, and who, as a volunteer with the CDA, wrote Amy Crespi’s story.
 He hopes to work with a non-profit organization in future.

-What are your quit tips?
+What are your days like as a parent of a child or children living with diabetes?
 Visit our myCDA community forums and share now.

 Do you have a personal story of how a diabetes diagnosis has affected you or someone you know?
 Fill in our easy personal story submission form, and you and your story could appear in myCDA community content.